jaspionlopes/Windows-upgrade-10-to-11-script/README.md

 # Windows 10 to 11 Upgrade Script

 A PowerShell script with a graphical interface to quickly and easily upgrade from Windows 10 to Windows 11.
 It allows you to select a Windows 11 ISO, applies hardware bypasses (TPM, CPU, RAM, Secure Boot), and automatically starts the upgrade process.

 ## Instructions
 1. Download the files `upgrade.bat` and `10to11.ps1`.
 2. Run `upgrade.bat` as administrator.
-3. Select the Windows 11 ISO image downloaded from Microsoft and click **Open**.
+3. Select the Windows 11 ISO image downloaded from Microsoft and click **OK** on next window to start the upgrade

+Windows11 official ISO repositories to download:
 - **English version:** [Download Windows 11](https://www.microsoft.com/en-us/software-download/windows11)
 - **Brazilian Portuguese version:** [Download Windows 11](https://www.microsoft.com/pt-br/software-download/windows11)